 Inclusivity: Anyone with the minimum hardware equipment (a device and Internet connection) can access decentralized finance.
 In contrast, traditional finance holds artificial or natural limits on who can participate in what kind of financial services.

 Transparency: The transaction history of a public blockchain can be seen in full detail by anyone (a caveat is that privacy-enabling public smart contract platforms like Secret Network prevents seeing them in full detail).
-Although fully on-chain services may protect users against macro collapses by revealing systemic risks sooner, the price paid for that is often the user privacy.
+Although fully on-chain services may protect users against macro collapses by revealing systemic risks sooner, a benefit of transparency.

 Pseudonymity: In contrast to TradFi, users can technically choose to access DeFi services without revealing their credentials or their real names.